 1. Sweep the Shed – Never too big to do the small things that

 need to be done.

-Many banks want a legacy, and we believe that starts with understanding these principles and having the discipline to implement these principles as they move their bank forward.
+Many banks want a legacy, and we believe that starts with understanding these principles and having the discipline to implement these principles as they move forward.